BitDevsNYC/BitDevsNYC.github.io/_posts/2022-05-23-socratic-seminar-6.md

 We will start with introductions, some basic ground rules, and jump into technical discussions.
-We will cover aspects of the bitcoin protocol, new research developments, recent news, and software developments.
+We will cover aspects of the bitcoin protocol, new research developments, recent news, and software devel pments.
+For the final 30 minutes we will have a socratic discussion with special guest [Murch](https://twitter.com/murchandamus).

 Note: This is a preliminary agenda.
 It is subject to change before the event date.